3fs/eslint-config/README.md

 }
 ```

-*Note: We omitted the `eslint-config-` prefix since it is automatically assumed by ESLint.*
+*Note: We omitted the `/eslint-config` prefix since it is automatically assumed by ESLint.
+Only works for defualt*

 You can override settings from the shareable config by adding them directly into your
 `.eslintrc` file.